 - Varied Trail Settings: Grassy rims, forests, desert trails, and the winding Prairie Dog Town Fork of the Red River provide diverse backdrops for landscape, macro, and nature photography.

-- Night & Sunrise Shoots: The open skies offer superb opportunities for astrophotography and sunrise sessions, particularly on clear nights.
+- Night Sky: The open skies offer superb opportunities for astrophotography under dark and starry Texas skies.

 - Start Early: Mornings offer cooler air, fewer visitors, and gentle light.
 Beat the heat and pick sunrise or golden hour for best results.